vlazzarini/vlazzarini.github.io/_posts/2023-04-02-story-of-a-single.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/4taMhVBy66FvfbLGALLpB5?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-The experience led me to consider what else we could do.
+The experience made me consider what else we could do in collaboration.
 I showed my version of *Meeting* to Aman and he agreed to add drums to it.
 Now I had a stronger proposition.
 I could work out a more complete arrangement, adding back in the parts I had left out.
 So I reused